Online Education

 1.0 Introduction

-Although the College of Charleston is not primarily an online education institution, through guidance, leadership and direction from the Online Education Steering Committee, the College of Charleston provides exceptional, high-quality, and flexible online education.
+Although the College of Charleston is not primarily an online education institution, through guidance, leadership and direction from the Center for Excellence in Teaching and Learning Advisory Committee, the College of Charleston provides exceptional, high-quality, and flexible online education.

 2.0 SACSCOC Definition of Distance (Online) Education

 The following definition of distance/online education (hereafter, “OE”) is provided in the SACSCOC Policy Statement on Distance and Correspondence Education: “For the purposes of SACSCOC’s accreditation review, distance education is a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
-A distance education course may use the internet, one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; audio conferencing; or other digital media if used as part of the distance education course or program.”1 Additional information on the SACSCOC definitions for distance education and correspondence education is available in the most recent version of the SACSCOC Policy Statement on Distance and Correspondence Education and at https://sacscoc.org/
+A distance education course may use the internet, one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; audio conferencing; or other digital media if used as part of the distance education course or program.”1 Additional information on the SACSCOC definitions for distance education and correspondence education is available from the SACSCOC Policy Statement on Distance and Correspondence Education.

 3.0 SACSCOC Principles of Accreditation for Distance (Online) Education